 This policy describes how North View Housing Association (NVHA) will ensure equality of opportunity by eliminating discrimination and providing fair treatment for everyone.
-It updates the previous "Equal Opportunities Policy", which was approved by the Management Committee on 12th August 2015.
-It has been developed in collaboration with staff and committee members who formed part of a Working Group during 2022.
+It updates the previous "Equal Opportunities and Human Rights Policy", which was approved by the Management Committee on 12th August 2015 22nd June 2022.
+The update was informed by training with the staff and committee during March and April 2025 and consultation between Stuart Eglinton of SE Training and NVHA's senior staff. been developed in collaboration with staff and committee members who formed part of a Working Group during 2022.